 - For more information about the Jackson County health order, please visit https://www.jacksongov.org/1199/Jackson-County-COVID

 - For CDC Guidance for Fully Vaccinated individuals, please visit https://www.cdc.gov/coronavirus/2019-ncov/vaccines/fully-vaccinated.html and https://www.cdc.gov/coronavirus/2019-ncov/vaccines/fully-vaccinated-guidance.html

-We encourage families to ensure students have access to the internet at home, should the District close for an extended period of time.
+We encourage families to ensure students have access to the internet at home.
 Some internet providers are offering free, low or reduced cost programs and resources for families.
 Please follow the links below for more information.